Since many of you have asked me questions related to AdWords Policy, I have decided to dedicate my next articles to this subject.

 6. Google’s Brand (Advertising should be compatible with Google’s brand decisions)

 Google won’t allow you to do anything that can damage their brand or reputation.
-They won’t approve ads that promote products and services that are incompatible with “Google’s Values” so keep your common sense alert, since this is a mine field you are stepping in.
+They won’t approve ads that promote products and services that are incompatible with “Google’s Values” so keep your common sense on high alert, since this is a mine-field you are stepping in.
 Read more here…

-Go to AdWords Policy Center even more details.
+Go to AdWords Policy Center for more details.